 - IWMW 2013: Storify archives for What the Users Thought, Plenary Talk #P0: Welcome, Plenary Talk #P1: Cable Green, Plenary Talk #P2: Doug Belshaw, Plenary Talk #P3: Kyriaki Anagostopoulou, Plenary Talk #P4: Amber Thomas, Plenary Talk #P5: Jonathan Hassell, Plenary Talk #P6: David Cornforth, Plenary Talk #P7: Martin Hamilton, Plenary Talk #P8: Paul Walk, Plenary Talk #P9: Ranjit Sidhu, Plenary Talk #P10: Paul Boag, Plenary Talk #P11: Richard Prowse, Plenary Talk #P12: Dai Griffiths and Plenary Talk #P13: Neil Denny.

 The Lanyd service allows speakers to use their Twitter or LinkedIn account to provide a speaker profile, which contains links to events they have spoken at or attended.
-An example of this can be seen for the Lanyrd profile for Mike McConnell.
+(NOTE the Lanyrd service has now been withdrawn from service)

 This short series of blog posts on the IWMW blog was written following the realisation from the two most recent IWMW events that there has been a significant number of new members of the community who may be new to IWMW events, new to working in web management or new to working in the higher education sector.